Fireworks safety awareness campaign

 Advice feature article

-The Journal of Trading Standards has published an advice feature which further explored the key safety messages of the campaign.
-The article features quotes from the CTSI Lead Officer for Explosives, and signposts to additional sources of information.
+The Journal of Trading Standards published an advice feature which further explored the key safety messages of the campaign.
+The article will features quotes from the CTSI Lead Officer for Explosives, and RoSPA and signposts to additional sources of information.

 CTSI has produced a campaign pack, including a brief on the key messages and examples on how local authorities and stakeholder partners can get involved.